Arcanemagus/plex_autoscan/README.md

   - Native Install: `"http://localhost:32400"`

   - Docker Install: `"http://localhost:32400"` (open port)

+`PLEX_PYTHONHOME` - Location where Plex bases their custom Python version.

 `PLEX_EMPTY_TRASH` - When set to `true`, empty trash of a section after a scan.